 However, there is a small window of time, lasting from a few seconds to a few minutes, during which you can copy the cached application files and save them in another folder.

-Intune stores LOB MSI files in the C:\Windows\system32\config\systemprofile\AppData\Local\mdm location.
+Intune stores LOB MSI files at C:\Windows\system32\config\systemprofile\AppData\Local\mdm location.
 However, whether you’ll find these cached files depends on whether the application was deployed in the User or System Context.

 If the application was deployed in User Context, you’ll discover the cached files at this location: C:\Users<username>\AppData\Local\mdm.
 In my case, Zoom 5.4 was deployed in User Context, so its cache location was C:\Users<username>\AppData\Local\mdm.